Elswork History, Family Crest & Coats of Arms

 Early History of the Elswork family

-Another 315 words (22 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Elswork History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elswork research.
+Another 158 words (11 lines of text) covering the years 1273, 1280, 1400, 1600 and 1668 are included under the topic Early Elswork History in all our PDF Extended History products and printed products wherever possible.

 Elswork Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Elswork has been recorded under many different variations, including Ellesworth, Elsworth, Ellsworth, Elisworth, Ellisworth, Elsworthy and many more.

 Early Notables of the Elswork family (pre 1700)